On behalf of APQC and Medstory, two workshops were organized for individuals in the pharmaceuticals and biotechnology industries.

 - reduce organizational reaction time,

-- manage the shift to alliances and outsourcing, and
+- manage the shift to alliances and outsourcing,

 - approach potential partnerships with the FDA.